base-angewandte/base-ui-components/src/components/BaseInput/Readme.md

 ```

 A example with label and slot demonstrations.
-Also enter text to see clearable state or toggle controls to see various properties such as invalid state and the 'below-input' slot.
+Also enter text to see clearable state or toggle controls to see various properties such as invalid state and the 'below-input' slot.<br>
+Also it is demonstrated here how to use the isActive prop.

+All events emitted by the native input element (e.g. @keydown) contained in the BaseInput component are also available.

 ```vue